lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 In interpreting the phylogeny, I critically interpret correct speciation patterns.
 The order in which the 6 main land plant clades have evolved is not debated, and a phylogeny should not contain major violations of this order.
-Next, ortholgous groups can be infered and annotated according to the guide sequences added earlier.
+Next, orthologous groups can be inferred and annotated according to the guide sequences added earlier.
 One may then see if any sequence of interest is reliably placed within such an orthologous clade.
 Optionally, more data can be added onto the tree, such as the MSA, RNA-seq data, certain groupings, protein domains, etcetera.
 We discuss these options further in the Usecases section.